FraniukasSneideris/Python---Traffic-Light/README.md

 The if statement only returns "The traffic light works properly." if all transitions are valid, and the the maximum number of states in a row in the data does not exceed the stuck_threshold.

+*Please note:* I provided an additional line of code with an example of data which repeats the yellow state exceeding a threshold of 10, to check the functionality of the function.

 ## Results:
 Given the data sample (traffic_light_data)  we can conclude that the traffic light works correctly.